alphagov/govwifi-terraform/README.md

 `service` will be the GovWifi service (admin, radius, user-signup, logging) related to that secret.
 If the secret is not specific to a GovWifi service, use the AWS service or product it relates to (e.g., rds, s3, grafana).

-For historical use of secrets please see: [GovWifi build](https://github.com/alphagov/govwifi-build)
+For historical use of secrets  please see: [GovWifi build](https://github.com/alphagov/govwifi-build).
+This is now used to store non secret but sensitive information such as IP ranges.

 ## Running terraform for the first time